 All prospective students interested in applying for the Fall 2016 semester are encouraged to attend the upcoming Information and Enrollment Session on July 28.
 All completed applications will be processed on-the-spot.
 Click here to learn more.

 The NYPD Leadership Program is a scholarship for active NYPD Uniformed Members of the Service (UMOS) police officers and supervisors.
 The scholarship covers tuition, technology fees and textbook costs for four college courses (12 credits total).
 The program is designed for undergraduate and graduate non-degree students interested in earning a degree.

 - Undergraduate students can save up to $10,000 in tuition and fees by*:

 • Enrolling in the NYPD Leadership Program and receiving up to $4,000 in

-- Receive a full scholarship that covers tuition, technology and textbook fees for 4 college courses (undergraduate or graduate
+scholarship awards that covers tuition, technology fees, and textbook costs for

-- Apply the 12 credits towards a Bachelor's or Master's degree program at John Jay College (click here to learn more about the applicability of courses to degree program)
+- Apply credits earned in the NYPD Leadership Program toward a Bachelor's or Master's degree program at John Jay College (click here to learn more).